VentGrey/VentGrey/README.md

 ## A few facts about me.
 A dude who likes to program for fun.

 > GPL-3 and other Gnu licenses aren't "more restrictive" than other licenses.
-MIT and other licenses are for dev-cucks who write proprietary software for free.
+MIT and permissive licenses in general are for dev-cucks who write proprietary software for free.

 Hello there, chaps.
 My name is *Omar* :3 people usually call me *"Vent"* or *"VentGrey"* (online...that is).